Lent: 2026 Hope and Renewal

-Lent 2024 starts on Ash Wednesday, February 14, and lasts until the beginning of the Evening Mass of the Lord's Supper on Holy Thursday.
-Reflect and renew with us every week throughout Lent as we add new Lenten reflections and prayers.
+Lent 2026 starts on Ash Wednesday, February 18, and lasts until the beginning of the Evening Mass of the Lord's Supper on Holy Thursday.

 Fasting and Abstinence Guidelines